Brent Cobb

 Brent Cobb (born August 1, 1986) is an American country music singer-songwriter and artist.
-Cobb has released four studio albums and one EP.
-His most recent album, And Now, Let's Turn to Page..., was released on January 28, 2022.
-"Providence Canyon" was his second major-label LP with Low Country Sound, an imprint of Elektra.
+Cobb has released six studio albums and one EP.
+His most recent album, Southern Star, was released on September 22, 2023.
+Providence Canyon was his second major-label LP with Low Country Sound, an imprint of Elektra.
 His previous album Shine On Rainy Day peaked at number 17 on Billboard's Top Country Albums chart.
 Cobb also received a 2018 Grammy Award nomination for this album.
-Cobb has written songs for a variety of country artists, including Luke Bryan, Kellie Pickler, Kenny Chesney, Miranda Lambert, Little Big Town, The Oak Ridge Boys as well as many others.
+Cobb has written songs for a variety of country artists, including Luke Bryan, Kellie Pickler, Kenny Chesney, Miranda Lambert, Little Big Town, the Oak Ridge Boys as well as many others.

 Early life

 Cobb was born in Americus, Georgia but raised in the nearby town of Ellaville.
 His father, Patrick Cobb, was an appliance repairman who was also in a rock band.
 Brent made his vocal debut at age 7 when he sang Tim McGraw's "Don't Take the Girl" with his father's band in a Richland, Georgia festival performance.

 As a teenager, Cobb fronted a local band called Mile Marker 5 which had some regional success and opened for larger stars.
 At age 16, Cobb met his cousin, Dave Cobb, at a family funeral.
 Dave was a producer based in Los Angeles, and Brent gave him a demo CD.
 Dave, along with Shooter Jennings, would later fly Brent to Los Angeles to record his debut album, No Place Left to Leave.